cseco/cseco/README.md

 ## <img src="https://github.com/cseco/cseco/blob/dev/public/images/csecologo.svg" width="15%">

 CSECO is a mechatronics engineering company.
-But what is mechatronics? - A synergistic combination of of mechanical engineering, electronics, computer engineering, telecommunications engineering, systems engineering and control engineering.
-And that is what we do.
+But wait, what is mechatronics? - A synergistic combination of mechanical engineering, electronics, computer engineering, telecommunications engineering, systems engineering and control engineering.
+(The word itself was derived from **Mecha**nics + **elec**tronics) And that is what we do.
 See our [products and services](#products-and-services).
-(The word itself was derived from **Mecha**nics + **elec**tronics)
+At CSECO we use the disciplines of mechatronics to build circuits that collect data from the physical world which we then use to control some parameter of the physical world.

-CSECO is a registered trademark of Circuits and Systems Engineering Company Ltd and it is an acronym for Circuits and Systems Engineering Company.
+CSECO (acronym for Circuits and Systems Engineering Company) is a registered trademark of Circuits and Systems Engineering Company Ltd.

+Add data science....
+	Sensors -> Computers --> Actuators

 ## Home
 [Home](#home) | [Products and services](#products-and-services) | [About](#about-us) | [Contacts](#contact-us) | [Careers](#careers)